-Generally speaking, a blog carnival is a collection of links to a variety of a blogs on a central topic.
+Generally speaking, a blog carnival is a collection of links to a variety of blogs on a central topic.
 The Headache & Migraine Disease Blog Carnival has been created to provide both headache patients and people who blog about headaches with unique opportunities to share ideas on topics of particular interest and importance to us.

-For the February 2008 carnival I solicited submissions on the topic of how to have romance & love in your life when you have migraines, but also welcomed entries of general interest to headache and migraine sufferers.
+For the February 2008 carnival I solicited submissions on the topic of how to have romance & love in your life when you have migraines, but also welcomed entries of general interest to a headache and migraine sufferers.
 Please continue reading for the February 2008 collection of posts.

 At times even suggesting we remember what romance or sex was like leads my husband and me into fits of raucous laughter; at other times into tears.
 It really depends on the day.
 Either way, we both miss the past, when we didn’t have to squeeze in time together and fit intimacy around my never ending migraine episodes and other health issues.

-Missing that closeness over the past few years has been hard on both of us.
-Luckily we've turned toward each other when the strain becomes too much to bear rather than mistreating one another or going outside the relationship for comfort.
-And even though I wish our quality time together was much more frequent, at least I don't ever take it for granted now.
+Missing that closeness over the past few years have been hard on both of us.
+Luckily we’ve turned toward each other when the strain becomes too much to bear rather than mistreating one another or going outside the relationship for comfort.
+And even though I wish our quality time together was much more frequent, at least I don’t ever take it for granted now.

 I can only imagine that my fellow migraineurs experience the same struggles in their attempts to date and sustain meaningful relationships.
 So while the rest of the world is stressing about whether to give roses or chocolates, I thought it made sense for us to think about how we can make the best of our circumstances and pump up an easily overlooked area of our lives.